zeay/Kumar-Saurabh/readme.md

 # `npx kumarsaurabh`
->Get to know more about Kumar saurabh through command line with Node.js
+>Get to know more about Kumar Saurabh through command line with Node.js

 ## Usage